tobyhodges/fair-research-software/episodes/07-documenting-code.md

 INFO    -  Writing initial docs: ./docs/index.md
 ```

-This command creates a new mkdocs project in the current directory with a `docs` folder containing an `index.md` file
+This command creates a new MkDocs project in the current directory with a `docs` folder containing an `index.md` file
 and a `mkdocs.yml` configuration file.

 Now, let's fill in the configuration file for our project.